markcipolla/LiveDoc/README.md

 =======

 Checks specific page level tags from a Cucumber report to generate in-page, live documentation.
-Still a proof of concept more than anything else.
-No error handling, lots of console.logs...
+Still a proof of concept, but seems to handle a fair bit of the stuff cucumber throws at it.

 ### Background
 We were dealing with large specification documents that, though intentioned well, and used to